20 Colleges with Cheap Out-of-State Tuition in 2023

 Southern Regional Education Board

-The Southern Regional Education Board (SREB) has offered students the chance to pay less for out-of-state education for over 35 years.
-Across the SREB member states, more than 1,900 undergraduate and graduate degree programs are available.
+The Southern Regional Education Board (SREB) has offered college students the chance to pay less for out-of-state education for over 35 years.
+Across the SREB member states, more than 1,900 undergraduate and graduate degrees are available in different regional colleges.

 States involved: